-Public consultation is a living process as type of problems/ difficulties, involved parties or stakeholders and mode of settlement or resolution process may differ with time.
+As such, public consultation is a living process as the type of problems/ difficulties, involved parties or stakeholders and mode of settlement or resolution process may differ with time.
 Thus, consultation with different parties or stakeholders will be continued throughout the sub-project implementation period and records of resolutions, whatsoever and wherever possible, will be kept in writing at the site and made available on any enquiries or requests by all parties concerned.